sailesh307/GitHubTutorial/README.md

 ![selectPrivatePublic](./images/vscode-select-private-public.png)

-    Now uncheck the checkbox of those file that you don't want to upload
+    4. Now uncheck the checkbox of those file that you don't want to upload

 ![uncheckFiles](./images/vscode-uncheck-files1.png)

-    i dont want to upload file.txt file so i am unchecking it.
+    I don't want to upload file.txt file so I am unchecking it.

 ![uncheckFiles2](./images/vscode-uncheck-files2.png)

-    then press OK
+    5. then press OK

     Now it will start uploading your files to your GitHub repository.